June 21, 2017

 Carey Lowell and Talisa Soto played Bond girls Pam Bouvier and Lupe Lamora, respectively with Bouvier being an ex-army pilot, CIA informant, and who assists Bond in Isthmus while Lamora is Sanchez's suffering girlfriend who continually attempts to escape and starts secretly helping Bond against Sanchez.
 Robert Davi played Franz Sanchez who was the main villain and a powerful drug lord who more or less controls the Republic of Isthmus while being known for his ability to escape jail due to intimidation and multi-million dollar bribes.
 Anthony Zerbe played Milton Krest who ran the Wavekrest Marine Research in Florida while secretly working for Sanchez and assisted in his escape in the beginning of the film.
 Robert Brown returned for a fourth and final time as M, Desmond Llewelyn returned for a 14th time as Q, and Caroline Bliss returned for a second and final time as Miss Moneypenny.
 Along with these castmembers, License To Kill also had many other interesting and/or famous names.
 David Hedison played Felix Leiter having already played the character sixteen years earlier in Live And Let Die.
 This marked the first time an actor played Leiter more than once and the last until Jeffrey Wright played Leiter in 2006's Casino Royale and 2008's Quantum of Solace.
 Pedro Armendariz Jr. played President Hector Lopez.
 Armendariz's father Pedro Armendariz previously played Kerim Bey 26 years earlier in From Russia With Love.
 A then unknown Benicio Del Toro played Dario, Sanchez's switch blade wielding henchman.
 At 21 years old at the time of filming, Del Toro holds the record for the youngest actor to play a Bond villain.
 He's also the second Academy Award winning actor to play a Bond villain after Christopher Walken played Max Zorin in A View To A Kill but unlike Walken, Javier Bardum (Raoul Silva in 2012's Skyfall) and Christoph Waltz (Ernst Stavro Blofeld in 2015's Spectre), Del Toro had yet to win his Oscar.
 Finally, there was "Mr. Las Vegas" Wayne Newton who played Professor Joe Butcher, a TV evangelist who served as a middleman for Sanchez.

 Most of the behind the scenes crew returned as Albert R. "Cubby" Broccoli and Michael G. Wilson were co-producers while Barbara Broccoli served as associate producer.
 Richard Maibaum returned for the thirteenth time as screenwriter along with Wilson.
 Glen returned for a fifth outing as director, which made him the first to direct five Bonds and he currently holds the record along with most in a row.
 Michael Kamen served as composer which would be the only Bond he would compose.
 Kamen replaced John Barry who was set to return but throat surgery prevented him from working on the film.
 Kamen was hired as Glen thought he was the closest thing to John Barry.
-Kamen previously composed Pink Floyd - The Wall, Die Hard, The first two Lethal Weapon, and Highlander while later composing Die Hard 2, Die Hard With A Vengeance, Lethal Weapon 3 & 4, Mr. Holland's Opus, and X-Men.
+Kamen previously composed Pink Floyd - The Wall, Die Hard, The first two Lethal Weapons, and Highlander while later composing Die Hard 2, Die Hard With A Vengeance, Lethal Weapon 3 & 4, Mr. Holland's Opus, and X-Men.
 Barry never returned to the James Bond series again before his 2011 death.
 The title song was sung by Gladys Knight after a song Eric Clapton and Vic Flick (who played lead guitar on the original James Bond theme) was rejected despite it matching Dalton's gritty performance.
 Patti LaBelle's If You Asked Me To was the secondary song.

 Licence To Kill saw many changes and had a somewhat troubled production.
 Originally, plans were for the movie to be filmed in China which is somewhere Bond had never been and scenes were written involving a chase on the Great Wall of China, a fight scene involving the Terrcotta Army, and Bond taking on a drug lord in The Golden Triangle.
 However, plans changed when The Last Emperor was released and the novelty of filming in China wore off hence the creation of the fictional Republic of Isthmus.
 As mentioned, John Barry was supposed to return but his throat surgery forced him out.
 Richard Maibaum was eventually forced out before the script could be written due to the 1988 Writer's Guild of America Strike which forced Wilson to finish on his own.
 The script borrowed ideas from Fleming's books while also taking from Ronin movies including Akira Kurosawa's Yojimbo.
 The movie was also the first not to have any filming whatsoever at Pinewood Studios due to the Film Act being passed in 1985 which resulted in foreign studios being taxed heavily.
 Only post production and sound re-recording happened in Pinewood while the film was shot in Florida and Mexico.
 The area with the tanker chase scene was said to be haunted and strange occurrences happened during filming with the most notable during an explosion when a still photographer took a picture and it had what appeared to be a flaming hand emerging from the flames.
 The film was also originally to be called Licence Revoked but was changed right before release since American audiences found the term more to do with driver's licenses.
 The film would also be rated PG-13 in America making it the first for a Bond film and all Bond films have had the rating since.

 Licence To Kill had it's premiere on June 13, 1989 and proved to be another success but nowhere near as much as The Living Daylights.
 Critics were mostly positive about the movie but heavily criticized it for Dalton's darker portrayal and being too violent.
-The worldwide gross was $156.1 million dollars which was as $35 million dollar drop and was considered a huge disappointment while it failed to catch on in America only grossing $34.6 million dollars which makes it the lowest American gross of a Bond film to date not counting inflation though the picture was a big success internationally.
+The worldwide gross was $156.1 million dollars which was a $35 million dollar drop and was considered a huge disappointment while it failed to catch on in America only grossing $34.6 million dollars which makes it the lowest American gross of a Bond film to date not counting inflation though the picture was a big success internationally.
 Many reasons have been used to explain the disappointing performance especially in America.
 The first one being the title change which then resulted in poor promotion.
 Eon Productions had the promotional material ready to go and lots of it but it all had the Licence Revoked title on it.
 Once the title change happened, the material had to be changed but they didn't have enough time to alter all of it so they had fewer promotional material then they hoped for.
 Broccoli himself would also later complain about the poor promotional campaign.
 Another major issue was the movie's summer release.
 While Bond films have been released there before, the 1989 summer was one of the most competitive in American movie history.
 Along with Licence To Kill, the summer months also saw the releases of Indiana Jones And The Last Crusade (which ironically featured many Bond alumni chief among them being Sean Connery), Star Trek V: The Final Frontier, When Harry Met Sally, Ghostbusters II, Honey I Shrunk The Kids, Batman, and Lethal Weapon 2.
 Combine the competition with poor promotion and Licence To Kill was completely screwed.
 It should also be pointed out that because of this, no Bond film, as of 2017, has been released in America during the summer since Licence To Kill with all Bond films since being released in the months of November or December.

 The disappointment of Licence To Kill would lead to another case where the future of the James Bond series was called into question.
 Dalton was even quoted as saying "My feeling is this will be the last one.
 I don't mean my last one, I mean the end of the whole lot.
 I don't speak with any real authority, but it's sort of a feeling I have".
 Broccoli also questioned his own leadership and put up Danjaq (the parent company of Eon Productions and the owners of the James Bond movie rights) up for sale.